COG-UK/grapevine/utilities/deltrans_intro_treetime.md

 ## How to run `deltrans_intro_treetime.nf` on `climb`

 If you don't have one already, you need a Grapevine conda environment.
-This could go somewhere in your home directory (`~`):
+This could go somewhere in your home directory (`cd ~`):
 ```
 git clone https://github.com/COG-UK/grapevine.git
 cd grapevine